bhattaraiprajwal/bhattaraiprajwal/README.md

 ## About Me

 I am a passionate and detail-oriented software developer.
-My journey into the world of programming started with [MARUP,CSS].
+My journey into the world of programming started with [MARKUP,CSS].
 Since then, I have been fascinated by the intersection of code, design, and problem-solving.

 ## Skills